broham1/nyc_taxi_pipeline/README.md

 - Docker ([directions for download](https://docs.docker.com/get-docker/))

 ### AWS:
 You will need to have an AWS account and create an s3 bucket.
 The bucket you create will need to be synced to snowflake as a stage, which can be done by following snowflake's guide [here](https://docs.snowflake.com/en/user-guide/data-load-s3-config-storage-integration).
 You will also need give airflow credentials to access your S3 bucket.
 I downloaded access keys for my account as a csv and copy-pasted the keys into airflow_settings.yaml.
 Another thing to set up on your bucket is event notifications so your external table can automatically append new data added to the stage.
-You can do that by following the instructions [here](https://docs.snowflake.com/en/user-guide/tables-external-s3).
+You can do that by following the instructions [here](https://docs.snowflake.com/en/user-guide/tables-external-s3) after creating the stage and external tables in Snowflake.

 ### Snowflake:
-After creating the necessary credentials in AWS and Snowflake, you can run these two notebookes to setup your snowflake environment and create the necessary resources for the project. **Note:** The Taxi Zone Lookup table requires you to manually load the CSV into the snowflake table of the same name.
+After configuring your accounts in AWS and Snowflake, you can run these two notebookes to setup your snowflake environment and create the necessary resources for the project. **Note:** The Taxi Zone Lookup table requires you to manually load the CSV into the snowflake table of the same name.
 You can download it [here](https://d37ci6vzurychx.cloudfront.net/misc/taxi_zone_lookup.csv).

 #### Snowflake System Setup Notebook:
 ```